UoB-COMSM0166/2026-group-7/README.md

 ### Challenge 3: Procedural Obstacle Generation and Fairness Control

-**Problem Context**
+**Background and Difficulty**

-The obstacle generation system is one of the most technically challenging modules in the game; it directly determines the game’s fairness, difficulty curve and the player’s actual experience.
-This game features a story mode with a limited parkour time limit, as well as an endless parkour mode derived from the story mode.
-In story mode, each level—which represents a single day within the game—must not only demonstrate a clear progression in difficulty but also align with the narrative’s pacing; whereas the endless mode requires this system to operate continuously and reliably.
+The obstacle generation system is one of the most challenging aspects of this game, as it directly impacts fairness, difficulty progression and the player experience.
+The game features a story mode with a parkour time limit, as well as an endless mode derived from it.
+In story mode, each level must demonstrate a clear progression in difficulty whilst aligning with the narrative pacing; in endless mode, the system must operate continuously and reliably.

-Simple random generation was rejected at the outset of the game’s design, as obstacles might overlap spatially, or even completely block off the player’s living space; alternatively, the same set of obstacles might appear repeatedly, giving players the impression that the system was ‘targeting’ them.
-On the other hand, if the rules are too restrictive, randomness is significantly diminished, potentially resulting in completely obstacle-free stretches of road, which would make the overall experience monotonous and tedious.
-Therefore, the core objective of the generator is to strike a balance between randomness, fairness and pacing, whilst also managing potential conflicts between vehicles, pedestrian obstacles and power-ups.

-**Engineering Difficulties**

-- Spatial conflicts: The first challenge is conflicts arising from the placement of objects.
-Purely random placement can easily lead to overlapping obstacles or conflicts over lane usage; not only does this look unrealistic, but in severe cases it can directly result in ‘deadlock’ situations from which there is no escape.
-When we try to curb randomness with more rules, it creates new problems.
-As randomness decreases, the sense of predictability increases, and the player experience becomes tedious.

-- To enhance the gameplay experience, this game features as many as 10 different types of obstacles, each varying in terms of movement speed, damage dealt and other attributes.
-Consequently, it is not feasible to apply a single generation rule to all obstacles; however, designing a unique generation method for each type would make the code difficult to modify and debug.
-Furthermore, to maintain the growing sense of pressure in the story mode, determining how to reasonably control the appearance frequency and distribution of these various obstacles presents another significant challenge.
+The primary challenge lies in the fact that simple random generation can lead to overlapping obstacles, blocked paths or repetitive patterns, which players may perceive as unfair.
+At the same time, overly strict rules would unduly stifle randomness, resulting in lengthy stretches of empty space that make the game feel tedious.
+As the game features approximately 10 types of obstacles with varying speeds and effects, the system must strike a balance between randomness, fairness and pacing, whilst avoiding overly complex generation logic, as overly intricate code can be difficult to debug and maintain.

 **Solution Architecture and Implamentation**

 To resolve these issues we developed a multi-stage procedural spawning pipeline coordinated by an ObstacleManager.
 The system progressively applies constraints and control mechanisms to transform raw randomness into controlled gameplay events.